Ayush7614/Upraised-Assignment/README.md

 # Typescript_Quiz_App

-This is React Typescript Web App Quiz.
+This is React Quiz Web App.
 Just try it i promise to you it is fun.

 ## Owner